HP-85/atp/README.md

 # AWS Tools for PowerShell - cross platform installer
-This script downloads the AWS.Tools.zip file containing all AWS.Tool PowerShell modules, and extracts them to the user's PSModules folder in their home directory (does not require elevated permissions) as described in the second install method described on this pag
+This script downloads the AWS.Tools.zip file containing all AWS.Tool PowerShell modules, and extracts them to the user's PSModules folder in their home directory (does not require elevated permissions) as described in the second install method described on this page
 * https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up-windows.html#ps-installing-awstools

-It also addresses the issue described on this page:
+It also addresses the issue described here:
 * https://github.com/aws/aws-tools-for-powershell/issues/172

 Tested on:
 * Windows 10 PowerShell 5 and 7
 * Windows 11 PowerShell 5 and 7
 * Ubuntu 22.04 PowerShell 7
 * macos 14 PowerShell 7